zephray/VerilogBoy/README.md

 This project consists of two parts:

- - An open source Game Boy® compatible console Verilog RTL implementation (the *VerilogBoy*)
+ - An open source Game Boy® compatible console Verilog RTL implementation (the *VerilogBoy Core*)
  - An open source FPGA-based handheld game console hardware (the *VerilogBoy Handheld*, or *vbh* for short.)

 Both are hosted in this repository.

-# VerilogBoy
+# VerilogBoy Core

 ## System Architecture